DEIB-GECO/RGMQL/README.md

 may arise.

 This happens because some Hadoop binary files are missing in Windows 64Bits.
-In this case we need to:
+In this case you need to:

 * Open [DownGit](https://minhaskamal.github.io/DownGit/#/home)
 * Paste the url `https://github.com/steveloughran/winutils/tree/master/hadoop-2.8.1` and download the **winutil-hadoop2.8.1**